Skip to content

 2009 / Ru

-Ru, her first book, was published in 2009 by Libre Expression and was an instant success.
-A bestseller in Quebec and France and translated into twenty-eight languages, Ru has also won numerous literary awards, including the prestigious 2010 Governor General's Award, the 2010 RTL-Lire Grand Prize from the Salon du livre de Paris, the Italian Premio Mondello per la Multiculturalità 2011 and the Grand Prix littéraire Archambault 2011.
-Ru was also a finalist for the Prix des cinq continents de la francophonie in 2010 and for the prestigious 2012 Giller Prize for best Canadian book.
-The English edition won the Canada Reads Battle of the Books and was declared "the" book to read in Canada in 2015.
+The writer’s first book, Ru, published in 2009 by Libre Expression, was an instant success.
+A bestseller in Quebec and France and translated into twenty-eight languages, Ru also won numerous literary prizes, including the prestigious Governor General’s Literary Award of Canada 2010, the Grand Prix RTL-Lire 2010 at the Paris Book Fair, the Italian Premio Mondello per la Multiculturalità 2011, and the Grand Prix littéraire Archambault 2011.
+Ru was also a finalist for the Prix des cinq continents de la francophonie in 2010 and the prestigious Giller Prize 2012, which recognizes the best Canadian book.
+The English edition won the Canada Reads competition and was declared “the” book to read in Canada in 2015.

-Ru is made up of very short stories that are linked, as if in a ritornello: the first sentence of the chapter usually repeats the idea that ended the previous chapter, thus making it possible to bridge all the events that the narrator has experienced: her birth in Vietnam during the war, the flight with the boat people, her reception in a small town in Quebec, her studies, her family ties, her autistic child, etc. The writer's life is filled with charming, singular people, difficult or bizarre situations experienced with equal happiness, and she knows how to play wonderfully with the reader's feelings.
+Ru is composed of very short interconnected narratives, similar to a recurring melody: the first sentence of the chapter often picks up the idea that ended the previous chapter, thus building a bridge between all the events the narrator has experienced: her birth in Vietnam during the war, the flight with the boat people, her arrival in a small town in Quebec, her studies, her family ties, her autistic child, etc. The writer’s life is filled with charming and unique people, difficult or outlandish situations lived with equal happiness, and she knows how to play wonderfully with the reader’s emotions.

 • Winner 2015 – Canada Reads

-• Winner 2011 - Mondello Prize for Multiculturalism (Italy)
+• Winner 2011 – Premio Mondello per la Multiculturalità (Italy)

-• Winner 2011 - Grand Prix littéraire Archambault - public prize
+• Winner 2011 – Grand Prix littéraire Archambault – Audience Award

-• Winner 2010 - Prix du Grand Public Salon du livre de Montréal
+• Winner 2010 – Grand Public Prize, Montreal Book Fair

 • Finalist 2018 – The New Academy Literary Prize 2018 (The Alternative Nobel)